maarten-pennings/howto/c64usr/readme.md

 ### SYS

 The first one is relatively straightforward.
-The `SYS` command is passed address, and then execution is transferred to the machine code at that address, until an `RTS`.
-That transfers execution back to basic.
+The `SYS` command is passed an address, and then execution is transferred to the machine code at that address.
+When execution hits an `RTS`, execution transfers back to BASIC.
 There is no official way to pass an argument, nor is there an official way to get a return value.

 The following example calls the routine at 49152 (a free region of memory).